MARICEL30/MARICEL30/README.md

 I started my journey with WordPress not long ago when I was trying to fix a now defunct blog of mine.
 The world of web development and its possibilities opened  up and  I became super curious about it.

 This  year I have been exploring HTML, CSS, and Javascript.
-I'm also familiar with Bootstrap and Bulma.  if you have a junior role coming up shoot me an email.
+I'm also familiar with Bootstrap and Photoshop.  if you have a junior role coming up shoot me an email.
 I'm currently looking for any opportunity that would suit my background.